nashville-software-school/client-side-mastery/book-1-leonids-toys/README.md

-# Book 2 - Leonid's Bespoke Toy Shoppe
+# Book 1 - Leonid's Bespoke Toy Shoppe

-In this book, you will gain the knowlege and understanding of working with data in the JavaScript language.
+In this book, you will gain the knowledge and understanding of working with data in the JavaScript language.
 You will apply that knowledge in a projects and then take a self-assessment to gauge how much you have learned.

 ## Chapters